 So, I turn to my husband, who happens to be a counselor.

-When I feel like a loser for not being able to help anyone but myself, he helps me see all the ways I’m serving others.
+When I feel like a loser for being overwhelmed by everyday tasks, he helps me see all the ways I’m serving others.
 He continually reminds me that I’m doing the necessary work of taking care of myself and gently guides me to see how unrealistic my expectations are.

 Recently, I was reminded of just how good it is to talk with a friend.
 It was completely spur of the moment.
 I’d clicked on her Instagram stories to listen as she shared what’s been on her heart lately.

 I sent her messages of encouragement a few times during her story.
 After messaging back and forth for a while, I finally shared what was troubling my heart.
 I just assumed she’d pray in private in her own time.

 A short while later, there was a little red number showing me I had a message.
 When I pressed play on the recording there was my friend’s voice praying over my request.
 I could feel a heavy weight being lifted off my shoulders.

 Being able to listen to each other and share one another’s burdens that day gave me such a sense of peace.
 There’s just something about feeling cared for and knowing you’re not alone that is a huge relief.